 II.
 Do Not Buy a New Vehicle

-Loans are approved based on a few things and the ratio of your debt to your income is one of them.
-The amount of cash in your account is also taken into consideration.
+Loans are approved based on a few things, and the ratio of your debt to your income is one of them.
+The amount of cash in your account is also noted.
 If either one of these changes, it could be enough of a difference for your loan to be denied.

 III.
 Do Not Abuse Your Credit Cards